Table of Contents

-Though the bulk of your educational expenses are considered qualified, it's important to remember that there are an additional number of unqualified costs associated with studying abroad.
-Specifically, the following costs are not considered qualified, and they can be quite expensive for students studying abroad:
+Though the bulk of your educational expenses are considered qualified, there are an additional number of unqualified costs associated with studying abroad.
+The following costs are not considered qualified, and they can be quite expensive for students studying abroad:

 - Travel to and from your educational institution, including air travel, train tickets, cab fare and public transportation

 - Sports and activity fees that are not part of the basic curriculum

 - International cell phone costs

 - Basic living expenses